0x60df/loophole/README.md

         loophole-obtain-key-and-kmacro-by-recall-record
         loophole-obtain-key-and-object))
 ```

+`loophole-read-key-with-time-limit` asks user keys recursively until some idle
+time (= 1.0 sec by default) is spent, and can read arbitrary key sequence.
+Loophole offers one more reading key function variant,
+`loophole-read-key-until-termination-key` which also can read arbitrary key
+sequence.

 To force using the setting for `:key` property even while binding commands are
 called with `negative-argument`, add the following line to your init file.